json-api/json-api/_format/1.1/index.md

 An extension **MUST NOT** lessen or remove any processing rules, restrictions or object member requirements defined in this specification or other extensions.

+### <a href="#extension-members" id="extension-members" class="headerlink"></a> Extending Document Structure

+An extension **MAY** define new members within the document structure defined by this specification.
+The name of every new member introduced by an extension **MUST** be prefixed with an extension namespace followed by a colon (`:`).
+The namespace **MUST** be identical for every member introduced by a particular extension.

+Namespaces guarantee that extensions will never conflict with the current or future versions of this specification.

 ## <a href="#profiles" id="profiles" class="headerlink"></a> Profiles

 JSON:API supports the use of "profiles" as a way to indicate additional